crab86/grafana-plei/README.md

 * [cAdvisor](https://hub.docker.com/r/google/cadvisor/)

 **Note**:
 cAdvisor is not started per Default (commented out in docker-compose.yml).
-So if you would like to have additional metrics to play around with simply uncomment the cAdvisor statement in docker-compose.yml. cAdvisor then pushes its metrics to InfluxDB (pre-provisioned datasource) and prometheus scrapes them aswell.
+So if you would like to have additional metrics to play around with simply uncomment the cAdvisor statement in docker-compose.yml. cAdvisor then pushes its metrics to InfluxDB (Grafana datasource already pre-provisioned) and prometheus scrapes them aswell.
 You would then need to add additional Dashboards on your own to build some cAdvisor Graphs.

 ## Pre-provisioned Datasources in Grafana
 Grafana comes pre-provisioned with the following datasources: